 The words on the le including the word.

-Once we have covered each of the literary devices we 1) Beep/beeped then give children exercises to help ords, for each one write a sentence
+Once we have covered each of the literary devices we 1) Beep/beeped then give children ords, for each one write a sentence exercises to help 2) Crash/crash them get used to using them.

 The L